Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 ### **Submission:**

-- Share the GitHub repository link and the live deployment link as part of your submission.
-- Include a README file with clear instructions on how to run the application locally.
+- Provide the GitHub repository link and ensure there is a README file with explicit instructions for running the application locally.
+- Live deployment link
+- Provide a recorded video (up to 10 minutes) showcasing your project's endpoints and functionalities using Postman.

 *Important: It's important to have at least 2 sets of data for each collection.
 This is crucial for examination and testing.
 In case , the data creation fails,  the examiners can't check other routes, and you'll lose a good amount of marks.*